 Thank you for your interest in Rowland Hall.
 I’m proud to be part of a community that cares so deeply about making a difference in students’ lives and creating a welcoming learning atmosphere for all.

-As of summer 2019, we’ve exceeded $2.6 million per year in financial aid awards and scholarships for families that demonstrate financial need.
+For the 2022-2023 school year, we’ve exceeded $2.8 million in financial aid awards and scholarships for families that demonstrate financial need.
 That number grows each year, as does the scope of our financial aid program to cover expenses beyond tuition.
 Our program is not only sound—it’s increasingly robust.
 As its director, part of my mission is to educate families about the wide range of people it’s designed to benefit.

 As an alum, I’m deeply familiar with the joys and rewards of a Rowland Hall education.
-I suspect you wouldn’t be reading this letter if you didn’t also recognize that value.
-But valuing an exceptional early education is not the same as affording it, and many families that would pay full tuition simply don’t have the means to do so.
-The beauty of our need-based financial aid program is its personalization, designed to consider every family’s unique circumstances and identify a realistic tuition contribution that is well-aligned with their financial means.
+But valuing an exceptional early education is not the same as affording it, and many families simply don’t have the means to pay full tuition.
+Our need-based financial aid program is highly personalized and designed to consider every family’s unique circumstances to identify a realistic tuition contribution that is well-aligned with their financial means.